-César Manrique was a an artist, sculptor and architect from Lanzarote.
+César Manrique (1919−1992) was born in Arrecife in Lanzarote and he helped changed the island with his artistic career which left an indelible imprint on the island.
 You should really remember his name because he designed most of the things you will see on Lanzarote.
 I’m not kidding, he had influence on most of the things which are must-see in Lanzarote.

 If you thought that César Manrique was only an architect, you are wrong.
 Apart from designing the buildings, he painted a SEAT Ibiza car for Barcelona Car Show in 1987.
 It is displayed in front of César Manrique Museum in Haría.